Jean Simmons

-Biography

 Early life

-Simmons was born on 31 January 1929, in Islington, London, to Charles Simmons, a bronze medalist in gymnastics at the 1912 Summer Olympics, and his wife, Winifred Ada (née Loveland).
+Simmons was born on 31 January 1929, in Islington, London, to Charles Simmons, a physical education teacher, and his wife, Winifred Ada (née Loveland).
 Jean was the youngest of four children, with siblings Lorna, Harold, and Edna.
 She began acting at the age of 14.

 During the Second World War, the Simmons family was evacuated to Winscombe, Somerset.
-Her father, a physical education teacher, taught briefly at Sidcot School, and some time during this period, Simmons followed her eldest sister onto the village stage and sang popular songs such as "Daddy Wouldn't Buy Me a Bow Wow".
+Her father, a bronze medalist in gymnastics at the 1912 Summer Olympics, taught briefly at Sidcot School, and sometime during this period, Simmons followed her eldest sister onto the village stage and sang popular songs such as "Daddy Wouldn't Buy Me a Bow Wow".
 At this point, her ambition was to be an acrobatic dancer.

+Career

 Early films

-On her return to London, Simmons enrolled at the Aida Foster School of Dance.
-She was spotted by director Val Guest, who cast her in the Margaret Lockwood vehicle Give Us the Moon (1944) in a large role as Lockwood's sister.
+On her return to London from Somerset, Simmons enrolled at the Aida Foster School of Dance.
+She was spotted by director Val Guest, who cast her in a large role as Margaret Lockwood's sister in Give Us the Moon (1944).

 Small roles in several other films followed, including Mr. Emmanuel (1944), Kiss the Bride Goodbye (1945), Meet Sexton Blake (1945), and the popular The Way to the Stars (1945), as well as the short Sports Day (1945).

 Simmons had a small part as a harpist in the high-profile Caesar and Cleopatra (1945), produced by Gabriel Pascal, starring Vivien Leigh, and co-starring Simmons's future husband Stewart Granger.
-Pascal saw potential in Simmons, and in 1945 he signed her to a seven-year contract to the J. Arthur Rank Organisation.

-Great Expectations and stardom
+Stardom

-Simmons became a star in Britain when she was cast as the young Estella in David Lean's version of Great Expectations (1946).
-The movie was the third-most popular film at the British box office in 1947, and Simmons received excellent reviews.
+Simmons was cast as the young Estella in David Lean's version of Great Expectations (1946).
+The film was the third-most-popular at the British box office in 1947, Simmons received excellent reviews, and achieved stardom in the UK.